pabloperezmartinez/guamote-cms/wp-content/plugins/import-woocommerce/Readme.txt

 * Fixed: Minor issues and warnings

 = 1.5.3 =
-* Added: new api call to find plugin installed or not
+* Added: new API call to find plugin installed or not
 * Added: notice/alert for plugin not installed.

 = 1.5.2 =
-Improved: user interface and performance.
+* Improved: user interface and performance.
-Added: Latest woocommerce version 3.6.5 support
+* Added: Latest WooCommerce version 3.6.5 support

 = 1.5.1 =
 * Tested : WordPress compatibility 5.2.2